FirmoDaniel/MS1-HELP-TO-GROW/README.md

 # Project name: Help to Grow
+## Project aim
-The project aim is to enable new investors to clear what are often the two most daunting hurdles.
+To enable new investors to clear what are often the two most daunting hurdles.
 1. Up-front capital
 2. Readily available, reliable and custom, information.